12 Grind Settings

-Usually, you use a manual coffee grinder by putting it still in one hand, and spin the handle around it with another.
+Usually, you use a hand-crank coffee grinder by putting it still in one hand, and spin the handle around it with another.
 The motion here is quite big and so could be tiring.
-Things will be a lot easier if you spin your grinder with both hands though - where the centre of the motion will be in the middle of the handle instead of the grinder itself.
+Things will be a lot easier if you spin your grinder with both hands though – where the centre of the motion will be in the middle of the handle instead of the grinder itself.

 I was looking around YouTube and found this guy showing us exactly what I said above:

 Ease Of Cleaning & Maintenance

 The grinder is very simple and easy to clean.
 Since the burrs are ceramic, there are no troubles with rusting.
 You can either clean it off with a cleaning brush and cloth or rinse it off completely.